austinp0wers/mvp-nest-boilerplate/README.md

 ## Checklist

 - [ ] change the author name in 'LICENSE'
-- [ ] change configurations in '.env'
+- [ ] change configurations in '.env' as provided '.example.env'
 - [ ] clean up the README.md file

 And, you are good to go ^.^